If you run a small hotel, guesthouse, B&B, surf camp, or boutique property, your website doesn’t need to be impressive.

 - Show your vibe

-- Work perfectly on mobile
+- Works perfectly on mobile

-- Allow direct bookings
+- Allows direct bookings

 That’s it.